 We in America have learned the bitter lessons of two world wars: that it is better to be here and ready to preserve and protect the peace, than to take blind shelter in our homes across the sea, rushing to respond only after freedom is threatened.
-We have learned that isolationism never was and never will be an acceptable response to tyrannical governments with expansionist
+We have learned that isolationism never was and never will be an acceptable response to tyrannical governments with expansionist intent.

 But we try always to prepare for peace.
 That is why we maintain our defenses and that is why we have tried to negotiate the control of arms.
-Shaven so word to reduce the probability of that were accorded by the control of arms.